Christiantyemele/Manitou/README.md

 # Manitou

-Manitou is a device sharing software design for developpers and poeple working in teams or working simultaneosly on same task, or individuals working on multiple machines on the same network.
+Manitou is a device sharing software design for developpers and poeple working in teams or working simultaneosly on same task, or an individual working on multiple machines on the same network.

 ## Table of Contents
 - [Installation](#installation)